tannewt/wa-law.org/site/bill/2023-24/sb/5229/README.md

 #### 1 ❓ - Other
 Testifying:
-* Robert Duff - Washington State Department of Commerce
+* 💵Robert Duff - Washington State Department of Commerce